opencast/opencast/docs/guides/admin/docs/configuration/security.user.sakai.md

 ```

 Then login to Opencast using a username which also exists in your Sakai system.
-Verify the roles granted to the user by opening the url OPENCAST-URL/info/me.json
+Verify the roles granted to the user by opening the URL OPENCAST-URL/info/me.json
 in a new browser tab.

 If necessary, you can increase the logging detail from the Sakai user provider by